The 10 Top Easter Books for Kids

 9. Little One, God Made You Special

-This 14 page religious book teaches children that God made them special.
-A short and sweet read that has a clear message of love for young toddlers or preschoolers.
+This 14-page religious book teaches children that God made them special.
+A short and sweet read with a clear message of love for young toddlers or preschoolers.
 This one is available as a board book or Kindle edition.
 Each page illustrates how each distinct feature of a child passes on the message of God’s love.
 The book is perfect for reading aloud as it has joy-filled rhyming text.

 10. Fancy Nancy and the Missing Easter Bunny

 Another classic adventure for Fancy Nancy by Jane O’Connor and illustrated by Robin Preiss Glasser!
-This one includes her little sister Jojo and her class pet-Nibbles the bunny.
-Nibbles comes home with Jojo for the weekend and you guessed it-goes missing.
-This one is a fun non-religious read aloud for preschoolers.
+This includes her little sister Jojo and her class pet, Nibbles, the bunny.
+Nibbles comes home with Jojo for the weekend, and you guessed it goes missing.
+This one is a fun, non-religious read-aloud for preschoolers.
 It’s a moderately challenging read for new readers as Fancy Nancy loves introducing new vocabulary words-sometimes in French.
 The book is available in paperback and library binding format.
 Bonus- this one comes with 30 stickers!

 Bonus Book